Movie Matinee: March 23rd, 2026

-Explore our new feature exhibit Cannery REcollections: Redefining Storytelling through Objects.
+Explore our feature exhibit Cannery REcollections: Redefining Storytelling through Objects.

 The Gulf of Georgia Cannery, in the picturesque fishing village of Steveston, is a national historic site representing the historical significance of Canada’s West Coast fishing industry.